Why It Works

 Pat livers dry with a paper towel and cut into 2-inch segments.
 Melt 2 tablespoons butter in the pan over high heat.
 Add livers and cook until well browned on one side, about 2 minutes.
-Flip and continue cooking until centers are medium rare, about 1 minute longer.
+Flip and continue cooking until centers are medium-rare, about 1 minute longer.
 Remove livers and add 1 cup of stock to pan.
 Remove from heat.

-In a blender, food processor, or with an immersion blender, puree livers with the deglazing liquid until mixture is mostly smooth with a few small chunks of liver remaining.
+In a blender, food processor, or with an immersion blender, purée livers with the deglazing liquid until mixture is mostly smooth with a few small chunks of liver remaining.
 Set aside.

 Whisk remaining stock, eggs, and dried herbs in large bowl until homogeneous.
-Whisk in the liver mixture.
+Whisk in liver mixture.
 Add 1/2 teaspoon salt and 1/2 teaspoon pepper.
 Fold in bread cubes, onions, and celery.

 Use part of stuffing to stuff bird if desired.
-To cook remaining stuffing, transfer to buttered 9-inch square baking dish, cover tightly with aluminum foil, and bake until an instant-read thermometer reads 150°F (66°C) when inserted into center of dish, about 45 minutes.
+To cook remaining stuffing, transfer to a buttered 9-inch square baking dish, cover tightly with aluminum foil, and bake until an instant-read thermometer reads 150°F (66°C) when inserted into center of dish, about 45 minutes.
 Remove foil and continue baking until golden brown and crisp on top, about 10 minutes longer.
 Remove from oven, let cool for 5 minutes, sprinkle with parsley, and serve.

 One 9-inch square baking dish, instant-read thermometer

 This recipe can be doubled easily.
 To double, bake the stuffing in a 9- by 13-inch baking dish.

 |% Daily Value*|